The meaning of life(style)

 Socio-economic group and longevity

 People belonging to more upmarket socio-economic groups tend to live longer.
 Socio-economic group is determined by occupation, and the following shows how male life expectancy at age 65 differs by socio-economic group.
-The data comes from the ONS Longitudinal study:
+The data come from the ONS Longitudinal study:

 null